 Who hasn’t dreamed of ditching city life and moving to the country?
 Maybe you’ve spent weekend getaways flipping through the local real estate listings, baffled by how far a dollar can stretch: A farmhouse (with acreage!) for what a walkup studio would cost in the city?

 I did that for years.
 Then, in 2012, I made the jump, moving from Seattle to a small summer town in Maine.
 It felt like a drastic change, so I was surprised when I kept meeting others who had done the same—everyone from burned-out lawyers done with their commute to families who wanted their kids to roam freely.
 I started photographing these people and interviewing them about their triumphs and challenges in transitioning to country living.
-I compiled these profiles on my website, Urban Exodus, and then in a book.
+I compiled these profiles on my website, Urban Exodus, and eventually in my first book, Ditch the City and Go Country.
 The project took flight immediately—clearly I wasn’t the only one thinking about escaping the city.
 Below are just three of nearly a hundred folks I’ve met who have left behind friends, museums and takeout dinners in favor of fresh air, vegetable gardens and tight-knit communities.
 It’s not all rosy, but again and again people tell me that they’ve become calmer and more fulfilled living in the country.

 Don’t take it from me, though.
 Hear it from these three families who left the city behind for a fresh start.